Community Picks are posts that are sourced by the community.

 Community Picks in the daily.dev feed

-Community Picks are articles that are added to the daily.dev feed by our community members.
-These articles can be from nearly any website / online publication, not just from our 400+ sources.
+Community Picks are posts that are added to the daily.dev feed by our community members.
+These posts can be from nearly any website / online publication, not just from our pre-qualified sources.

 How can I spot a community pick?